zt-iot/rabbit/README.md

 We provide a Bash script, `evaluate.sh`, which checks for required external dependencies and evaluates the example systems while measuring execution time.
 The evaluator script stores outputs from the tamarin prover in `log/` whose size actually can grow quite huge, to few gigabytes.
 (We provide a real-time trimmer as well.)

 To run our evaluation, Rabbit, the Tamarin prover, and ProVerif, and `timeout` (for measurement) need to be installed.
+Amongst the requirements, Rabbit is provided as Docker images as well.
 See the **Installation** section.

 If the script fails for any reason, manual instructions for running Rabbit and verification are provided below in the **Evaluation Script** section.

 For reference, the evaluation results of the script are provided at the end of this document in the **Evaluation Results** section.
+The tested systems are
+* 16-inch MacBook Pro (2021) with an Apple M1 Pro chip and 16GB of memory
+* Intel(R) Core(TM) i9-14900K (24-core CPU, 6GHz) and 64GB of memory
+Details can be found in the section.

 ## Installation